Counting single transferable votes

-The single transferable vote (STV) is a voting system based on proportional representation and ranked voting.
-Under STV, an elector's vote is initially allocated to his or her most-preferred candidate.
-After candidates have been either elected (winners) by reaching quota or eliminated (losers), surplus votes are transferred from winners to remaining candidates (hopefuls) according to the surplus ballots' ordered preferences.
+The single transferable vote (STV) is a proportional representation system and also a ranked vote system that elects multiple winners.
+Under STV, an elector's vote is initially allocated to their first-ranked candidate.
+Candidates are elected (winners) if their vote tally exceeds the electoral quota.
+Surplus votes (those exceeding quota) may be transferred from winners to the remaining candidates (hopefuls) according to the surplus ballots' next usable back-up preference.

-The system minimizes "wasted" votes and allows for approximately proportional representation without the use of party lists.
-A variety of algorithms (methods) carry out these transfers.
+The system attempts to ensure factions are represented proportionally, without the need for official party lists, by having each winner elected with roughly the same number of votes.
+There are several variants of the single transferable vote.
+Each may produce different results.

 Voting

-When using an STV ballot, the voter ranks the candidates on the ballot.
+When using an STV ballot, the voter ranks candidates on the ballot.
 For example:

-Some, but not all single transferable vote systems require a preference to be expressed for every candidate.
+Some, but not all, single transferable vote systems require a preference to be expressed for every candidate, or for the voter to express at least a minimum number of preferences.
+Others allow a voter just to mark one preference if that is the voter's desire.

+The vote will be used to elect just one candidate at the most, in the end.

 Quota

-The quota (sometimes called the threshold) is the number of votes that ensure the election of a candidate.
-Some may be elected without quota but any candidate who receives quota is elected.
+The quota (sometimes called the threshold) is the number of votes that guarantees election of a candidate.
+Some candidates may be elected without reaching the quota, but any candidate who receives quota is elected.

-The quota must be set high enough that the number of elected candidates cannot exceed the number of seats, but the lower it is, the more fair to parties - large and small - the election result will be.

 The Hare quota and the Droop quota are the common types of quota.

-Generally, quota is set based on the valid votes cast, and even if the number of votes in play decreases through the vote count process, the quota remains as set through the process.
+The quota is typically set based on the number of valid votes cast, and even if the number of votes in play decreases through the vote count process, the quota remains as set throughout the process.

 Meek's counting method recomputes the quota on each iteration of the count, as described below.

 Hare quota

 When Thomas Hare originally conceived his version of single transferable vote, he envisioned using the quota:

 The Hare quota is mathematically simple.
-It is the largest number of votes that allows enough to be elected to fill the open seats.
-But its large size means that some candidates may be eliminated earlier in the process, which may cause a degree of disproportionality that would be less likely with a lower quota, such as the Droop quota.
+Its large size means that elected members have fewer surplus votes and thus other candidates do not benefit from as many vote transfers as they would in other systems.
+Some candidates may be eliminated in the process who may not have been eliminated under systems that transfer more surplus votes.
+Their elimination may cause a degree of disproportionality that would be less likely with a lower quota, such as the Droop quota.